 Electric coffee grinders have a modern design that will look good in new kitchens, but sophisticated retro models of hand coffee grinders will fit perfectly into classic interiors.

 When you need to make coffee in places where there is a permanent or temporary lack of electricity, you should choose a manual grinder over an electric grinder.

 Availability of storage space

 Most electric coffee grinders require more space than manual models.
 Plus, it's worth adding that unlike manual grinders, electric grinders can burn your coffee during grinding.

 Both types of grinders have advantages and disadvantages.
 Some buyers prefer to have both a manual and an electric grinder and choose one to use depending on the circumstances.

-For example, if you want to drink coffee alone, you can use a manual model; if you want to treat many guests to a cup of coffee, turn on an electric coffee grinder.
+For example, if you want to drink coffee alone, you can use a hand grinder; if you want to treat many guests to a cup of coffee, turn on an electric coffee grinder.

 How long do manual coffee grinders take?

 On average, a standard manual grinder takes just over one minute to grind enough coffee for a large cup of coffee.
 You'll have to exert a bit of effort.
 More expensive manual coffee grinders models can grind coffee a little faster.
 Typically, grinding enough beans for 2 or 3 cups will take you about 40 seconds.

 Are manual coffee grinders worth it?